ghidraninja/game-and-watch-backup/README.md

 This manual is for developers, and not yet suitable for end-users.
 The goal is to enable other developers to be able to contribute to Game & Watch development, and hopefully eventually get to a point where we can release end-user instructions :)

 Please note that we recommend either a (full-size, not mini) J-Link/J-Link Edu, or an offical ST-Link.
 ST-Link clones have caused a lot of issues, please avoid them.
-Also please remove the battery before you continue.
+Also please disconnect the battery before you continue.

 ## Connecting the debugger